College Credit Plus Academic Advising

 Academic advising is available to all admitted CCP students taking courses at a partnered high school, on a UC campus, or online with a UC faculty mentor.
 Participating in the CCP program is an important decision in pursuing collegiate academic opportunities as a high school student, and we feel that proper academic advising will be helpful in that navigation.

-Visit the Course Eligibility page to learn what courses you can take under CCP, and how to search and register for them.
+Visit the Course Eligibility page to learn what courses you can take under CCP, how you find them, and if placement tests are required.

 Please note: Advising appointments are for current UC CCP students only!
 Appointments may be scheduled through My Bearcat Network.